René Grandjean: Life

-Beginning of the Swiss Aviation
+Beginnings of Swiss Aviation

 In summer 1909, Grandjean started to realize his longtime dream to build a flying machine; the news of Blériot’s flight across the channel convinced him to leave Egypt and to return to Switzerland.
 There he met Ernest Failloubaz, 17 years old.
 Thanks to his inventiveness and craftsman qualities, using only a picture of Blériot’s aircraft, he completed this first aircraft in October 1909.
 The ground tests started in February 1910 at l’Estivage field in Avenches.
 What is recognized as of today as being the starting point of the Swiss aviation, happened on 10 May 1910: Failloubaz piloted the machine, resulting in the first flight in Switzerland of an aircraft built and flown by Swiss citizens.
 René Grandjean succeeded five days after his friend’s first flight but crashed the plane.
 Immediately repaired, his aircraft was in August 1910 damaged again by Georges Cailler during a flight meeting in Viry, Haute-Savoie.